What is a Second Mortgage?

 Second Mortgage Rates

 HELOC rates are much lower than private mortgage rates.
 HELOCs have variable rates, while second mortgages can have either fixed or variable rates.
-To check current second mortgage rates, visit our HELOC rates and private mortgage rates pages.

 How to apply for a second mortgage